jober64/prezto/README.md

 ==============================

 This is just my own fork of Prezto for personal use.
-The original is names sorin-ionescu/prezto
+The original is named sorin-ionescu/prezto.

 Installation
 ------------